AdaCore/spark2014/docs/ug/spark_2014.rst

 of variables and the data dependencies of subprograms (which variables are read or written).
 This type of analysis can detect errors such as attempting to read from a variable which has not been assigned a value.
-In order to perform data-flow analysis the tools need to know the complete set of variables which may be read or written by each subprogram, which consists of any formal parameters of the subprogram and any global variables used by the subprogram.
+In order to perform data-flow analysis, the tools need to know the complete set of variables which may be read or written by each subprogram, which consists of any formal parameters of the subprogram and any global variables used by the subprogram.
 This set of global variables may be specified by the programmer via the global annotation, as in